-- Cannabis prohibition has had a disproportionate impact on various communities.
-As the industry begins in earnest in Massachusetts, it is fully recognized that Good Chemistry of Massachusetts, Inc ("Good Chemistry") has a responsibility and commitment to ensure it is contributing to its community. - Good Chemistry's Worcester retail facility is located at 9 Harrison St, Worcester, MA 01604 is located adjacent to numerous designated areas of disproportionate impacts, including but not limited to Census Tract 7323.02, Census Tract 7324, Census Tract 7327, Census Tract 7313, and Census Tract 7314.
-Moreover, Good Chemistry's proposed retail location at 696 Western Avenue in Lynn Massachusetts is located within an area that has been designed by the Cannabis Control Commission ("CCC") as an area of disproportionate impact. - Good Chemistry and its management team is fully committed to ensuring it is maintaining positive contributions. - Any actions taken, or programs instituted by Good Chemistry, will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.
+Cannabis prohibition has had a disproportionate impact on various communities.
+As the industry begins in earnest in Massachusetts, it is fully recognized that Good Chemistry of Massachusetts, Inc., together with our other entity, Good Chemistry Nurseries of Massachusetts, LLC., collectively known as "Good Chemistry", has a responsibility and commitment to ensure it is contributing to its community.
+Good Chemistry plans to support the specific communities of Lynn and Worcester.
+Good Chemistry's Worcester retail facility is located at 9 Harrison St, Worcester, MA 01604 is located adjacent to numerous designated areas of disproportionate impacts, including but not limited to Census Tract 7323.02, Census Tract 7324, Census Tract 7327, Census Tract 7313, and Census Tract 7314.
+Moreover, Good Chemistry's retail location at 696 Western Avenue in Lynn Massachusetts is located within an area that has been designed by the Cannabis Control Commission ("CCC") as an area of disproportionate impact.

+Good Chemistry and its management team is fully committed to ensuring it is maintaining positive contributions.
+Good Chemistry will adhere to the requirements set forth in 935 CMR 500.105(4) relative to the permitted and prohibited advertising, branding, marketing, and sponsorship practices of our marijuana establishment.
+Any actions taken, or programs instituted by Good Chemistry, will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.